camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 To use it you should have MapCache and Memcached installed on your computer.
 And Memcached should listen on port 11211.

+To clear/flush Memcached cache, use the following command:

+     echo "flush_all" | /bin/netcat -q 2 127.0.0.1 11211

-Than see the `TileCloud-chain documentation
+See the `TileCloud-chain documentation for more details
 <https://github.com/sbrunner/tilecloud-chain#configure-mapcache>`_

 TileCloud-chain